vitaly-t/pg-promise-demo/README.md

 This is an advanced demo of the best practices of using [pg-promise], and managing your database architecture.

-The architecture presented here is likely an overkill for a simple application, because the purpose of this demo is to show how to build serious database products.
+The architecture presented here is an overkill for a simple application, because the purpose of this demo is to show how to build serious database products.

 It shows how to organize an enterprise-level database application, with consideration